FrostyX/infra-docs/fedorapackages.rst

 deployment steps above.
 This will still work even if you do not wish to commit & push your change back upstream.

-In order to ensure AGPL compliance, we DO NOT do puppet based hotfixing for Fedora Packages.
+In order to ensure AGPL compliance, we DO NOT do ansible based hotfixing for Fedora Packages.

 Checking for AGPL violations